-Thanks to its high complex sugar content (sucrose and starch) rather than simple sugars (glucose), the tiger nut is highly suitable for diabetics.
+Thanks to its high complex sugar content (starch) rather than simple sugars (glucose and sucrose), the tiger nut is highly suitable for diabetics.
 Similarly, the beverage horchata de chufa, provided that no sugar is added during processing, is also recommended for consumption by diabetics.

 - Lactose- and fructose-free